MicrosoftTranslator/DocumentTranslation/README.md

 Document Translation uses the Azure Translator Service to perform the translations.
 You need a subscription to Azure, and register a Translator resource as well as a storage resource.
 [The documentation](https://microsofttranslator.github.io/DocumentTranslation) gives detailed instructions on how to obtain those.

-For the translation you can specifiy a glossary (custom distionary) to use.
+For the translation you can specify a glossary (custom dictionary) to use.
 You can also make use of a custom translation system you may have built with [Custom Translator](http://customtranslator.ai).

 **Main UI**